Day 1 – Ubud Outskirts

 Lunch tip: Have a great lunch at Lazy Cats Cafe.

 4. Monkey Forest Ubud

-One of the most popular things to do in Ubud is a visit to the Monkey Forest.
-Inside the center of town is a beautiful park, without a fence where loads of monkeys spend the majority of their day.
+One of the most popular things to do in Ubud is to visit the Monkey Forest.
+Inside the center of town is a beautiful park, without a fence, where loads of monkeys spend the majority of their day.
 And even if you don’t like to see the monkeys, the park itself is a big rainforest and a beautiful walk that lets you escape the buzzing town life.
 Here’s how to visit the Ubud Monkey Forest.

 - Don’t feed them

 - Remove all loose items like jewelry, sunglasses, or food that are outside your bag

 We think the Ubud Monkey Forest should be on everyone their 3-week Bali Route.
 The entrance fee is 50000 IDR, and you can easily spend 2 hours here.

 Around sunset time, head to Campuhan, this is the bridge where the two rivers meet in central Ubud.
 The 2-kilometer-long Campuhan Ridge Walk is very popular with both locals and visitors.
 Some people come for a walk with their dog, for a good run, or to take pretty pictures.
 It is free for everyone.